stevehook/lotus-todo/README.md

 ##Running the development server

-The most convenient way to run a development server is to use the Node.js connect server to run the front-end, as well as running the lotusrb back-end.
+The most convenient way to run a development server is to use the Node.js connect server to run the front-end, as well as running the hanami back-end.
 So assuming you've started PostgreSQL and set up the database (see above) start the back-end with:

     $ bundle exec rackup config.ru